Newsletter for March 14th - March 21st

 At one time, there were more Irish living in New York City, than in Dublin, Ireland.

-Mostly cloudy, a shower in the afternoon
+Mostly cloudy, snow and rain in the p.m.

 THANK YOU ADVERTISERS!